braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 2014-09-29 13:52:46 -0700
 ~~~~

-You can also make a time for a specific moment using  Time.mktime:
+You can also make a time for a specific moment using  `Time.mktime`:

 ~~~~ ruby
 puts Time.mktime(2000, 1, 1)          # Y2K.